Home Guard (United Kingdom): Home Guard: 1952–1957

 Uniform consisted of standard 1949 pattern battledress and midnight blue beret as worn by the rest of the army.
 Scottish battalions wore a Balmoral bonnet.
 A helmet and greatcoat were provided, along with 1937 pattern webbing.
 Small arms issued to the Home Guard were the Lee-Enfield No 4 Mk 1 rifle and the Mk II Sten sub-machine gun; the Bren gun was the section automatic weapon.
 Support weapons were the obsolescent PIAT antitank projector, the Vickers medium machine gun and the 2-inch mortar.
 A detachment of the Home Guard led the British Army section of the State Procession at the Coronation of Queen Elizabeth II in June 1953.

 There was much criticism of the cost of the Home Guard, especially the full-time officers, since all battalions had a paid adjutant and quartermaster whose workload was quite limited, especially in Category B units.
 Accordingly, on 20 December 1955, it was announced that there would be a "reorganisation on a reserve basis".
 The essence was all battalions would be reduced to a cadre basis, and paid staff would have to effect the change before resigning their commissions or transferring to the Reserve Roll by 1 April 1956.
 A certificate of thanks was issued to those who had served in an active role.
 Even those reforms were not enough, and on 26 June 1957, John Hare, the Secretary of State for War, announced in parliament that the Home Guard would be disbanded on 31 July, making a saving of £100,000 in that year.

 Home Service Force: 1982–1993

 At the height of the Cold War, the Home Service Force was established in 1982, starting with four "pilot companies".
 Recruitment began in earnest in 1984, but was limited to those who had previously served in the armed forces or reserves.
 Some 48 HSF units were formed, each hosted by an existing Territorial Army battalion.
 After the end of the Cold War, disbandment of the force commenced in 1992 as a part of the "peace dividend".

+Strategic Defence Review (2025)

+Reports issued in advance of the publication of the Strategic Defence Review in June 2025 suggested that a new voluntary defence organisation modelled on the Home Guard of World War II might be included within its recommendations.
+The Policy Paper for the Strategic Defence Review does not make direct reference to the "Home Guard" but does state that a "Cabinet Office-led Home Defence Programme will provide an additional layer of defence, security, and resilience planning, focused on alignment between military and civilian effort in a period of international hostilities affecting the UK".